A.H. Almaas - Points of Interest

 Is There an Ultimate Reality? – Part 1

-Which of the Ultimates is Ultimate Originally published February 2014 We live at a time when all spiritual traditions and contemporary inner work schools are available to the interested seeker.
+Originally published February 2014 We live at a time when all spiritual traditions and contemporary inner work schools are available to the interested seeker.
 Most teachings—maybe all—are available around the globe, largely due to advances in transportation and communication technologies.
 This presents both a unique opportunity and equally an exponential possibility for confusion.
 When we are new on a path or at the naïve state of a beginner, which can last for decades, we simply follow our path, assuming we have found the right or best teaching.
 It is usually helpful that we feel or believe we have found the right path, otherwise our motivation for practice can become diminished.
-We may even believe it
+We may even believe it is the best or most complete

 Read More »